mahbub06ru/fl_zfcourier_crud_api_getx/README.md

-# flutter_zfcourier_crud_api

-# courier management system
-# Feature
+Courier Management System
+Features
-1. Login to his/her account.
+Login to the user's account.
-2. See all the parcels.
+View all parcels.
-3. Create new parcels.
+Create new parcels.
-4. Update the parcels.
+Update existing parcels.
-5. Search parcels by recipientName, recipientPhone, city etc. (All the available search query params are given in the postman)
+Search parcels by recipient name, recipient phone, city, etc. (All available search query params are provided in the Postman collection).
-6. Users can see details of a parcel on a separate screen.
+Users can view detailed information about a parcel on a separate screen.
-Additional
+Additional Features
-7. Network checking
+Network status monitoring.
-8. Loader
-9. Launcher icon
+Loading indicators.
+Custom launcher icon.

-# Dependencies used
+Dependencies
 get: ^4.6.1
 intl: ^0.19.0
 get_storage: ^2.0.3